mgudmund/postgresql-vagrant/README.md

 > export PATH=$PATH:/usr/pgsql-9.3/bin

-After this you shouls have a PostgreSQL instance up and running.
+After this you should have a PostgreSQL instance up and running.